ursalang/ursa-gtksourceview/README.md

 * `ursa.xml` defines the `text/x-ursa` MIME type
 * `ursa.lang` defines syntax highlighting patterns for Gtksourceview, the library used by the GNOME Text Editor, Gedit, and other programs.

 You need to identify two directories.
-The following settings are likely to be correct for most systems.
+The following settings are likely to be correct for most systems at the time of writing.
+Note in particular that the version number “4” for Gtksourceview is likely to change with time!

 ```sh
 XDG_MIME_DIR=$HOME/.local/share/mime